Dabangg 3

-Principal photography begun in April 2019 and shoot was completed in September 2019.
+Principal photography begun in April 2019 and was completed in September 2019.

-Dabangg 3 was theatrically released worldwide on 20 December 2019, on the Pre-Christmas weekend, in Hindi, and dubbed Tamil, Telugu and Kannada languages.
-It became the first Hindi film to be released in Kannada, after the ban on Kannada dubbed films in Karnataka was removed.
-The film received negative reviews from critics, who panned its screenplay, direction and writing, but praised the performances of Salman Khan and Sudeepa.
+Dabangg 3 was theatrically released worldwide on 20 December 2019, on the Pre-Christmas weekend, in Hindi, and dubbed in Tamil, Telugu, and Kannada languages.
+It became the first Hindi film to be released in Kannada after the ban on Kannada dubbed films in Karnataka was removed.
+The film received negative reviews from critics, who panned its screenplay, direction, and writing, but praised the performances of Salman Khan and Sudeepa.
 The film's collections were further affected by the CAA protests, making it the lowest-grossing film in the franchise.